relieyanhilman/relieyanhilman/README.md

 Backend Developer
 -----------------

-A learner and highly motivated final-year student at Bandung Institute of Technology with a major in Information System and Technology.
-Deeply passionate in Backend & Cloud Computing.
+A learner and deeply passionate in Backend & Cloud Computing.
 Reliable, agile in a fast-paced environment, and also eager and quick to learn new things.
 Effectively manage relationships and expectations in order to define what’s urgent and always be accountable for excellent outcomes.

-* 🌍  I'm based in Bandung, Indonesia
+* 🌍  I'm based in Denpasar, Bali, Indonesia
 * ✉️  You can contact me at [relieyanhilman93@gmail.com](mailto:relieyanhilman93@gmail.com)
-* 🧠  I'm learning Backend Development

 ### Skills